top of page

 Bio

-Megan Kudla is a Chicago-based artist, working as a producer and production manager for national television's "Family Travel with Colleen Kelly" on PBS.
-She is also producer and co-host of the "Round Trip with Colleen Kelly" Chicago radio show on WLS-AM 890, which is also a national podcast, where she has had the honor of interviewing people such as Executive Producer Elise Doganieri of The Amazing Race; Artistic Director Ashley Wheater MBE of The Joffrey Ballet; Choreographer and Artist Stefanie Batten Bland; National Geographic Editor Jennifer Barger; and others.
-She has also been a script-writer of "Round Trip" National Geographic digital content contribution.
+Megan Kudla is a writer, editor, producer, and artist, working as a producer and production manager for national television's "Family Travel with Colleen Kelly" on PBS.
+She also produced and co-hosted the "Round Trip with Colleen Kelly" Chicago radio show on WLS-AM 890, which is now a national podcast, where she has had the honor of interviewing people such as Executive Producer Elise Doganieri of The Amazing Race; Artistic Director Ashley Wheater MBE of The Joffrey Ballet; Choreographer and Artist Stefanie Batten Bland; National Geographic Editor Jennifer Barger; and others.

 Additionally, Megan is an accounts manager for Kelly Media Productions (travel media production, which includes the latter brands), copyeditor for the American College of Chest Physicians®, musician and music educator (acoustic and classical guitar), and dancer.